isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-securitycompliance-center.md

 ## <a name="security-amp-compliance-center-availability-in-office-365-operated-by-21vianet"></a>&amp;Disponibilidade do centro de conformidade de segurança no Office 365 operado pela 21vianet

-O centro de conformidade & segurança não está disponível em nenhum plano para o Office 365 operado pela 21Vianet.
+O centro de conformidade está disponível no E3 Plan para Office 365 operado pela 21Vianet.

 ## <a name="security-amp-compliance-center-availability-in-office-365-germany"></a>&amp;Disponibilidade do centro de conformidade de segurança no Office 365 Alemanha